 Litigation Attorney at DLA Piper

-Ken Schmetterer is a litigation attorney at DLA Piper, specializing in complex legal disputes and advocacy.
+Ken Schmetterer is a litigation attorney at DLA Piper, specializing in complex legal disputes and providing counsel to a diverse clientele.

 Nicholas Bolden, PhD